Posted on Leave a comment

 • Teachers knew about the uni bus and talked about their experiences in a positive way.

 Just because the university bus is ready to pick you up from school, doesn’t mean that you have to get on.
-Maybe you want to get on the backpacker bus.
-Or the Harvest Trail bus.
-Or the VET bus.
-Or the job bus.

 Very few students are 100% sure of the university course that they want to take.
 About 30% realize that the course they are studying is not the right one for them, and they change direction.
 Others drop out altogether and end up feeling like they have failed.